Ktoettotakoy/time-is-money/README.md

 ### Project Outcomes
 After finishing the app, I expect to:
 - Finally use Rust for something (though not low-level yet)
+- Read a lot of documentation
+- Finally have a test coverage
 - Learn more about GUI libraries for Rust
-- Read a lot of documentation
 - Become a better designer
 - Prove that stats modules at university are not useless
 - Gain more practice with data visualization